MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/azure-redhat-openshift-financial-services-workloads-content.md

 ### Potential use cases

 This scenario is most relevant to customers in regulated industries, specifically finance and healthcare.
-This would also apply to other customers who have elevated security requirements than regular scenarios, for example, when building solutions with strict data governance requirements.
+This scenario also applies to customers who have elevated security requirements, such as solutions that have strict data governance requirements.

 ## Considerations

-These recommendations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
+These recommendations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/well-architected/).

 ### Reliability